 SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

-Because of this long release cycle the packages in stable can and will be quickly outdated, but stable is the most solid O.S. you can have installed:
+because of this long release cycle the pkgs in stable can and will be quickly outdated, but stable is the most solid O.S. you can have installed:

 Understand that the job of Debian is, and always has been, to produce Stable.
 The other releases are means to that end.
 You may find the other releases perfectly usable for whatever use you have for them.
 Great.
 That wouldn't be much of a surprise to any longtime Debian user.
 Many users, including (of course) Debian Developers use them routinely.

 3.1.3 The stable distributions really contains outdated packages.
 Just look at Kde, Gnome, Xorg or even the kernel.
 They are very old.
 Why is it so?

 Well, you might be correct.
 The age of the packages at stable depends on when the last release was made.
 Since there is typically over 1 year between releases you might find that stable contains old versions of packages.
 However, they have been tested in and out.
 One can confidently say that the packages do not have any known severe bugs, security holes etc., in them.
 The packages in stable integrate seamlessly with other stable packages.
 These characteristics are very important for production servers which have to work 24 hours a day, 7 days a week.

 On the other hand, packages in testing or unstable can have hidden bugs, security holes etc., Moreover, some packages in testing and unstable might not be working as intended.
 Usually people working on a single desktop prefer having the latest and most modern set of packages.
 Unstable is the solution for this group of people.

 As you can see, stability and novelty are two opposing ends of the spectrum.
 If stability is required: install stable distribution.
 If you want to work with the latest packages, then install unstable.